bruceravel/demeter/documentation/Artemis/startup/main.rst

 The Feff list
 -------------

-The FEFF list starts off with a single control, which is used to import structural data into your fitting project.
+The :demeter:`feff` list starts off with a single control, which is used to import structural data into your fitting project.
 Clicking the :button:`Add,light` button will open the standard file selection dialog for your platform.
 That is, on Windows, the standard Windows file selection dialog is used; on Linux, the standard Gnome file